 Is anybody else totally confused by health insurance benefits?

-There are several health insurance terms to understand:
+There are five basic health insurance payment terms to familiarize yourself with:

-- Premium: The monthly fee for your insurance.
+- Premium: The recurring (likely monthly) fee for your insurance

-- Deductible: How much you must kick in for care first, before your insurer pays.
+- Deductible: How much you must kick in for care initially before your insurer pays anything

 Your premium is the amount you pay into the insurance plan on a regular basis.